kotbb/PersonalBudget/README.md

 All data is stored locally using Java serialization in the file "budget_app_data.ser".
 This ensures your financial data persists between sessions.

-## Recent Improvements

-- Budget reset now properly clears all related expenses
-- Enhanced budget alerts show warnings directly on dashboard
-- Improved spending analysis with visual distribution charts

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.